nicoleump/ga-dsiplus/roadmap/week88.md

 Students will practice negotiating for 5K more money.
 They’ve been offered 70K and they want 75K (5 minutes).
 Employers, your goal is to keep the number as low as possible, push back!

-The employer will give feedback to the interviewee (5 minutes)
+The employer will give feedback to the interviewee (5 minutes).

 After 10 min, we’ll switch roles.